Risk fear after Welsh university tuition fee decision

 It is thought most Welsh students will pay roughly £3,400 a year with the Welsh Government paying the rest.

 Applicants from European Union countries will also be eligible for the subsidy, though students from England, Scotland and Northern Ireland will pay the full rate.

 But Plaid Cymru's education spokesman Simon Thomas claimed Education Minister Leighton Andrews had not expected so many universities to go for the maximum fees.

 "This is a very high risk strategy for some of these institutions and indeed it is a risk for the government," he said.

 "The minister gave a personal commitment regarding the sustainability of this pledge and we have to question whether it is financially affordable.

-"People will rightly ask why the minister is content for universities in Wales to charge £9,000 today when he had previously been opposed to maximum."'Not acceptable'
+"People will rightly ask why the minister is content for universities in Wales to charge £9,000 today when he had previously been opposed to maximum."